-Commodity sales - Goodwill sells old computers and wastepaper in bulk.
+Commodity sales - Goodwill sells textiles and old computers in bulk.
 Revenue is recognized when items are sold.

 Contract services - Goodwill provides certain services to customers, such as printing, shredding, custodial services, and building janitorial service.
 Revenue is recognized at the time of service provided or over the service period based on contract terms to be either by piece or flat monthly rate.
 Invoices are issued each month.
 The usual collection period is one to two months.